bastikr/DormandPrince.jl/README.rst

                     display_initialvalue::Bool = true,
                     display_intermediatesteps::Bool = false,
                     display_beforeevent::Bool = false,
-                    display_afterevent::Bool = false)
+                    display_afterevent::Bool = false

-**Arguments:**
+                    )

+Adaptive Runge-Kutta Dormand-Prince 4(5) solver with event handling and dense output.

+**Arguments**

     F
-        Derivative function with signature F(t, y, dy) which writes the derivative into dy. tspan
+        Derivative function with signature F(t, y, dy) which writes the derivative into dy.
+    tspan
-        Vector of times at which output should be displayd. x0
+        Vector of times at which output should be displayed. x0
         Initial state.
     event_locator
         Function used to find events with signature event_locator(t, x) returning a real value.
 If the sign of the returned value changes the event_callback function is called. event_callback
         Function that is called when an event happens.
 Its signature is event_callback(t, x) and it should return a CallbackCommand.
         The possible CallBack commands are:

-            * *nojump*
+            ``nojump``
                 No changes in the dynamics.
 In this case x should not be changed inside the callback function.
-            * *jump*
+            ``jump``
-                The x vector has changed and time evolution continues from t_event.
+                The x vector has changed and time evolution continues from *t_event*.
-            * *stop*
+            ``stop``
-                The ode solver stops ia the event time.
+                The ode solver stops at the event time.

 **Optional Arguments**

     fout
         Function called to display the state at the given points of time with signature fout(t, x).
-If no function is given, ode_event returns a vector with the states at allpoints in time given in tspan. reltol
+If no function is given, ode_event returns a vector with the states at all points in time given in tspan. reltol
         Relative error tolerance.
     abstol
         Absolute error tolerance.
     h0
         Initial guess for the size of the time step.
-If no number is given an initial timestep is chosen automatically. hmin
+If no number is given an initial timestep is chosen automatically.
+    hmin
-        If the automatic stepsize goes below this limit the ode solver stops with an error. hmax
+        If the automatic stepsize goes below this limit the ode solver stops with an error.
+    hmax
         Stepsize is never increased above this limit. display_initialvalue